Retiring in Korea

 It goes without saying foreigners living in a foreign land need, and should always want, to have a valid passport from their country.
 We have pages for Passports and Korea Visa/Immigration for you to visit with more information.

-FMP - VA's Foreign Medical Program
+FMP - The VA Foreign Medical Program

 If you have VA rated disabilities, even at 0%, you are eligible for VA reimbursement for treatment of these conditions.
 Unlike in the U.S. however, VA healthcare overseas is limited, especially in Korea that has no VA centers.
 FMP becomes your only recourse for VA healthcare support.
 To learn more about registering and using the VA Foreign Medical Program (FMP) go to our Veterans Affairs page